PrathamGhaywat/imago/README.md

+This project has used AI to debug, write code, and generate content.

 # Imago - Simple image generation frontend
 Imago is a lightweight svelte app that provides a nice UI to generate images using any OpenAI compatible image generation LLM.
 Check it out at: https://imago.ultimatedev.space